clach/Realtime-Vulkan-Hair/README.md

 ### Strand Interpolation
 #### Single Strand

 In single strand interpolation, one guide strand is tessellated to become multiple strands surrounding that strand.
-We tessellate the additional strands in a disc centered on the original strand by mapping the (0, 1) u tessellation coordinate to (0, 2pi) radians and using the angle to calculate a direction from the center.
-The magnitude of a specific point's direction from the original strand is based on its v tessellation coordinate (essentially a meausure of how far from the root a point is), to create a tapering effect at both the root and the tip.
+We tessellate the additional strands in a disc centered on the original strand by mapping the (0, 1) `u` tessellation coordinate to (0, 2pi) radians and using the angle to calculate a direction from the center.
+The magnitude of a specific point's direction from the original strand is based on its `v` tessellation coordinate (essentially a meausure of how far from the root a point is), to create a slight tapering effect at both the root and the tip.
 This creates an effect of clumping hairs:

 ![](images/singlestrandtess.gif)